abdo-1998/The-Maze/README.md

 # The Maze: An Empathic Game
 The Maze is an empathic maze navigation game built with Unity.
-To play this game, download the "Windows Game Build" folder, and run TheMaze.exe.
+To play this game, download the "Windows Game Build" folder, and run **TheMaze.exe**.

 This game is the practical work of my thesis topic "Empathic UI: Building Interfaces That Support Users’ Emotions".